SINTEF/sensapp/net.modelbased.sensapp.service.database.raw/README.md

 ### Sensor database import: /databases/raw/load

 This endpoint support the __very fast__ import of a dataset into SensApp.
-One chould be aware that this rapidity bypass __all__ the checks introduced in the Sensapp platform to verify data consistency.
+One should be aware that this rapidity bypass __all__ the checks introduced in the Sensapp platform to verify data consistency.
 Thus, it is very fast (it absorb data as fast as the database backend can, with a very little SensApp overhead), but you __must__ be sure that the imported data are consistent (existing sensor, no duplicate, ...)

-Data are expected  as a __single__ SenML document (even if it contains data from multiple sensors), enclosed in in `PUT` request.
+Data are expected  as a __single__ SenML document (even if it contains data from multiple sensors), enclosed in a `PUT` request.